salijona/salijona.github.io/_posts/2025-09-08-hardening.md

 ---

-Finding the attacks that teach models to defend themselves.

 So far in this series, we’ve seen how adversarial testing often relies on unrealistic attacks, giving AI developers a false sense of security.
 What testing really provides is a map of weaknesses.
 It shows where the shield has cracks.
 The real challenge comes next: hardening those weak points, so the shield can withstand real-world attacks.
 As researchers and practitioners, we must remember that testing is only a tool.
 The ultimate goal is defense.